Understand proxy rotation mechanics, from backconnect architecture and rotation strategies to session control, timing, and avoiding common pitfalls.

 username-session-abc123:password.
 The gateway parses the session ID ("abc123"), checks if it maps to an active node assignment, and routes accordingly.
 If no mapping exists (first request or expired session), the gateway creates a new assignment.TTL values should match your workflow's needs:

-- 1-2 minutes — Quick operations: loading a page, extracting data, moving on.
-Short TTLs cycle IPs frequently while allowing brief multi-request sequences.
+- 1-2 minutes Quick operations: loading a page, extracting data, moving on.
+Short TTLs cycle IPs frequently while still allowing brief multi-request sequences.

-- 15-30 minutes — Extended workflows: filling forms, completing checkout processes, multi-step account operations.
-Provides ample time for complex sequences.
+- 15-30 minutes Extended workflows: filling forms, completing checkout processes, multi-step account operations.
+Plenty of time for complex sequences.

 When a sticky session's TTL expires, subsequent requests with the same session ID receive a new IP assignment.
 To force a new IP before TTL expiry, simply change the session ID string in your request.